Elizabeth King

 MClinPsych, BA (Hons)

-Private Practice: Elizabeth has maintained her independent private practice in Ballow Chambers for over 17 years.
-Her practice primarily focuses on providing Psychoanalytic Therapy for individuals.
+Private Practice: Elizabeth has maintained her independent private practice in Ballow Chambers for 18 years.
+Her practice primarily focuses on providing Psychoanalytic Therapy for individual adults.
 She also provides consultation and supervision for Psychologists and other health and counselling professionals.

-Research: Elizabeth has been involved in various research projects with an interest in process-outcome studies.
-She undertook a doctoral research project on the role of Freud’s dynamic unconscious in psychoanalytic therapy.
+Research: Elizabeth has been involved in various conceptual and empirical research projects with an interest in examining process and outcome in psychotherapy.
+She undertook a doctoral research project, which is currently on hold, on the role of Freud’s dynamic unconscious in psychoanalytic therapy.
 Her research articulates ways in which Freud’s original concept of an active system of psychic defense is supported by contemporary understandings of mental processes, and ways in which it remains relevant as a unique factor in psychoanalytic theory and therapy.